 - Do not use abbreviations in the title or body of the abstract.

 - Abstract text that does not comply with the required format will be returned.

 - Poster presenters must also submit the SLS e-Poster Template in PowerPointin addition to submitting a plain text abstract of the submission content according to the Submission Instructions (above)

 - Complete each section of the template (4 slides).
 Instructions are included on the template.
 Do not change the size/parameters of the template.
 Name the file with Your Last Name, Your First Name (ex: Smith, John.pptx)

-- Abstracts must still adhere to the 250 words or less guidelines.
+- Abstracts must adhere to the abstract submission guidelines.

 - Authors whose primary language is not English should have their posters checked for linguistic accuracy by a person skilled in the English language and medical terminology.